 This can be done in the grace of Christ alone.
 Whatever may be the Christian’s business, if it be a lawful calling, God has provided grace that His chosen and elect shall not be discomfited by the enemy.
-God has provided that men shall be Christians in the market place, in the house of commerce, in all manner of taxing cares in private or public life, as well as at the prayer meeting.
+God has provided that believers shall be Christians in the market place, house of commerce, in all manner of taxing cares in private or public life, as well as at the prayer meeting.
 Every business enterprise may be conducted on Christian principles.
 In attempting to serve God and mammon, there will be betrayal of sacred trusts, putting of mammon first and Christ last.

 The Lord’s Vineyard

 Christ hungers to receive from His vineyard the fruit of holiness and unselfishness.
 He looks for the principles of love and goodness.
 Moreover, the beauty of temper and character to be revealed in those who are Christ’s representatives.
 It is the atmosphere of grace which surrounds the soul of the believer.

 A congregation may be the poorest in the land.
 It may be without the attraction of any outward show.
 If the members possess the principles of the character of Christ, they will have His joy in their souls.
 Angels will unite with them in their worship.
 The praise and thanksgiving from grateful hearts will ascend to God as a sweet oblation.